Take the Long Way Home—Live in Montreal

 Take the Long Way Home—Live in Montreal is Roger Hodgson's first DVD.
-It was released in Canada on August 28, 2006 and went platinum in only seven weeks.
+It was released in 2006, and went platinum in only seven weeks.
 The DVD hit #1 in Quebec for three months, went to #1 in all of Canada and reached double platinum status.

-The DVD includes a 75-minute solo concert filmed live at Place des Arts in Montreal, Quebec on June 6, 2006.
+The DVD includes a 75-minute solo concert filmed live at Place des Arts in Montreal, Quebec on 6 June 2006.
 In addition to the concert, it contains over 90 minutes of bonus features with previously unreleased solo and orchestra performance footage, exclusive interviews, behind the scenes footage, film from sound check, fan interviews, photo gallery, and various song clips from Hodgson's repertoire.

 The DVD was given a worldwide release in September 2007 on Eagle Vision with a new cover and additional material.